Automobile Repossession * Auto Repo * Notice of Recovery and Cure * State Laws

 Automobile Repossession Laws by State

-The Table below provides a brief summary of individual state laws regarding secured transaction.
-As an automobile or Motor Vehicle loan is almost always a secured loan (meaning that the financed property, the motor vehicle, is the collateral) these laws are applicable to situations involving motor vehicle repossession.
+The information listed below provides a brief summary of individual state laws regarding secured transaction.
+Since an automobile loan is almost always a secured loan — meaning the financed property is the collateral — these laws are applicable to situations involving auto repossessions.

 Collateral Recovery Upon Default